How do hormonal IUDs work?

 One of the awesome things about IUDs is that they last for years, but they’re not permanent.
 If you decide that you want to get pregnant, or if you just don’t want to have your IUD anymore, your nurse or doctor can take it out.
-After your get your IUD removed, your fertility goes back to normal.
+After you get your IUD removed, your fertility goes back to what's normal for you.

 What are the kinds of hormonal IUDs?

 There are four brands of hormonal IUDs available in the U.S.: Mirena, Kyleena, Liletta, and Skyla.
 They all work the same and have the same kind of hormone in them.
 Different hormonal IUDs last for different lengths of time: the Mirena and Liletta IUDs work for up to 7 years.
 Kyleena works for up to 5 years.
 Skyla works for up to 3 years.

 You don’t have to keep your IUD for that many years though — you can get your IUD taken out whenever you want.
 If your IUD is going to expire but you want to keep using an IUD, your nurse or doctor can replace it.

 What are the benefits of a hormonal IUD?

 In addition to preventing pregnancy, many people use hormonal IUDs to help with period problems.
 Hormonal IUDs can cut down on cramps and make your period way lighter.
 Some people stop getting their periods at all while they have the IUD.
-Hormonal IUDs can help treat the symptoms of things like endometriosis and PCOS.
+Hormonal IUDs can also help treat the symptoms of things like endometriosis and PCOS.